 \begin{proof} Take any line bundle on $X$, which is then flat, and let $\rho$ be the associated representation.
-Under the hypothesis, any representation $\rho\colon \pi_1(X)\to U$ induces the identity on $\mathcal{O}_K$ \cite[Proposition 6]{braunling}.
-Therefore the pull-back of $L_\rho$ to $X^a$ is trivial, and its sections are constants.
-Therefore $L_\rho$ has no trivial sections on $X$. \end{proof}
+But any representation $\rho\colon \pi_1(X)\to \C^*$ induces the identity on $\mathcal{O}_K$ \cite[Proposition 6]{braunling}.
+Therefore the pull-back of $L_\rho$ to $X^{\text{ab}}$ is trivial, and its sections are constants.
+Therefore $L_\rho$ has no non-trivial sections on $X$. \end{proof}

-\begin{rmk} The same argument works without the hypothesis on $H_1(X)$ being torsion-free, if Theorem \ref{thm:flat} is extended to a larger class of generalised OT-manifolds in the sense of \cite{moosa-toma}, namely, finite unramified covers of Oeljeklaus-Toma manifolds. \end{rmk}